The World Log Lift Championships: 2017

 The 2017 World Log Lift Championships were held at the SCL Lithuania event in Vilnius.

 Results

 2018

 The 2018 World Log Lift Championships were held at the First Direct Arena in Leeds, England, as the opening event for Europe's Strongest Man.
-Two strongmen attempted to set a new world record with a lift of 230kg but both failed.
+Cheick "Iron Biby" Sanou, Eddie Hall and Hafþór Júlíus Björnsson shared the first place.
+Sanou and Hall attempted a new world record but both failed.